shresth-sahai/Rest-Api-Project-/README.md

-## Who is this tutorial for?
-* Junior to mid-level developers
-* Anyone interested in building REST APIs with TypeScript

 ## Why?
 * REST APIs are the staple of the web development industry
 * Knowing how REST APIs is important for both back and frontend developers